htmfilho/htmfilho.github.io/_posts/2011-08-20-real-social-values-that-we-cant-find-on-facebook.markdown

 layout: post
 title: "Real Social Values that We Can’t Find on Facebook"
 date: 2011-08-20 10:55:00 +0200
-categories: uncategorized culinary culture ecology family picture
+categories: culinary culture ecology family picture
 ---

 Every working day, my wife and I go walking from home to the train station very early in the morning.
 Sometime ago, there was a singular thing on the way that caught our attention: a litle “burnt yellow” pumpkim was beautifully growing in the garden of a house in the neighborhood.
 Over the next 3 months we patiently followed the growth of that pumpkim, which was slowly becoming gorgeous.